beeb/remote-wol-rs/README.md

 You could also use a dynDNS service to have a domain name always pointing to your device's public IP.

 Finally, you could use something like [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) to setup a permanent tunnel to your local webserver through a custom domain.
+In this case, omitting the `--host` parameter is advised since the tunnel takes care of forwarding requests locally.

 ## Building from source